 13/07/2015 - The OECD and the United Nations Development Programme (UNDP) have launched a new initiative to help developing countries bolster domestic revenues by strengthening their tax audit capacities.

-The Global relations in taxation (TIWB) project was welcomed by stakeholders from business, civil society, as well as OECD and developing country governments attending the Third International Conference on Financing for Development in Addis Ababa.
+The Global relations and development (TIWB) project was welcomed by stakeholders from business, civil society, as well as OECD and developing country governments attending the Third International Conference on Financing for Development in Addis Ababa.
 They said the initiative will help countries to mobilise much-needed domestic revenues in support of the post-2015 sustainable development agenda.

 TIWB will facilitate targeted tax audit assistance in developing countries worldwide.
 Tax audit experts will work alongside local officials of developing country tax administrations to help strengthen tax audit capacities, including issues concerning international tax matters.